Dr. Yasmen Simonian (2005)

 Submitted by: Tim R. Randolph, Hematology/Hemostasis SA Chair

-Of the many ways that Yasmen (Yas) Simonian can be accurately described, first and foremost she is a clinical laboratory scientist (CLS).
+Of the many ways that Yasmen “Yas” Simonian can be accurately described, first and foremost, is a clinical laboratory scientist (CLS).
 Laboratory medicine is as much a part of her soul as faith is to the clergy.

 Yas reflects her loyalty to our profession in a multitude of important ways.
 Yas is a laboratorian, an educator, a recruiter, a mentor, a spokesperson, a leader and an overall ombudsman for the clinical laboratory.
-With each passing year she discovers new trails to blaze and new ways to give.
+With each passing year, she discovers new trails to blaze and new ways to give.
 Yas became one of us in 1975 (you are welcome) when she received her Bachelor of Science in Medical Technology at the University of Utah.
 She began her laboratory career immediately as a clinical laboratory scientist in the blood bank at the University of Utah Medial Center.
-Within 2 years she was promoted to the Research and Special Hematology/Oncology Division where she participated in research activities and in the instruction of medical students.
-After only 2 more years in the Research and Special Hematology/Oncology Division, Yas was asked to serve an additional role as laboratory supervisor, while she was simultaneously working on a Masters degree.
-When Yas received her Master of Science Degree in Medical Technology from the University of Utah, she was hired as an assistant professor in the Department of Clinical Laboratory Sciences at Weber State where she currently serves.
-Since that time Yas was promoted twice to achieve full professor, was granted tenure, became department chair, and earned her Doctorate in Health Education.
+Within two years, she was promoted to the Research and Special Hematology/Oncology Division, where she participated in research activities and in the instruction of medical students.
+After only two more years in the Research and Special Hematology/Oncology Division, Yas was asked to serve an additional role as laboratory supervisor, while she was simultaneously working on a master’s degree.
+When Yas received her Master of Science in Medical Technology from the University of Utah, she was hired as an assistant professor in the Department of Clinical Laboratory Sciences at Weber State where she currently serves.
+Since that time, Yas was promoted twice to achieve full professor, was granted tenure, became department chair and earned her doctorate in health education.

-Over the years Yas has been honored with several awards that typify her accomplishments.
+Over the years, Yas has been honored with several awards that typify her accomplishments.
 In her second year as a university professor, Yas was awarded Teacher of the Year at Weber State University.
-The following year she was honored with her first of many ASCLS President’s Omicron Sigma Honor Roll for Outstanding Service Awards.
-Throughout the next fifteen years Yas was honored many times at Weber State University with such awards as Outstanding Advisor, Outstanding Teacher (two more times), and the Hemingway Faculty Vitality Award.
-During the same time interval the Utah Society for Clinical Laboratory Science saw fit to award Yas with the Medical Technologist of the Year Award, and Outstanding Contribution and Innovations in Education Award.
+The following year, she was honored with her first of many ASCLS President’s Omicron Sigma Honor Roll for Outstanding Service Awards.
+Through the next 15 years, Yas was honored many times at Weber State University with such awards as Outstanding Advisor, Outstanding Teacher (two more times) and the Hemingway Faculty Vitality Award.
+During the same time interval, the Utah Society for Clinical Laboratory Science saw fit to award Yas with the Medical Technologist of the Year Award, and Outstanding Contribution and Innovations in Education Award.
 In addition, ASCLS recognized her accomplishments through her induction into the ASCLS Alpha Mu Tau Fraternity as well as receiving the Kendall Award for Professional Achievement in Education.

 Thank you, Yas, for setting the bar so high.
 May we too, shoot for the stars.